 - So, green bananas, with a tremendous amount of insoluble dietary fiber, are helpful in diarrhea.
 (6)

 - Green bananas help the gut to make more formed stools due to their resistant starch content.

-- Although bananas are used to relieve diarrheal illness, they are also beneficial for constipation.
+- Although bananas relieve diarrheal illness, they are also beneficial for constipation.
 (7) The insoluble fiber also helps to retain water inside the gut and decreases over-hardened stools.

-Summary: Green bananas are helpful to relieve diarrhea.
+Summary: Green bananas help relieve diarrhea.
 Yellow bananas are a good choice when having constipation.